What is neural dynamics?

 There are a wide choice of projects to choose from, which can be tailored to your own interests.
 Projects will include the opportunity to combine the very latest molecular and systems level techniques, with computational and engineering methods.

 A concentration of neuroscience research

-Bristol has one of the largest concentrations of neuroscientists in Europe and is a major centre for basic and clinical neuroscience.
+Bristol has one of the largest concentrations of neuroscientists in the UK and is a major centre for basic and clinical neuroscience.
 We are an acknowledged world leader in many key areas of neural dynamics research, from both an experimental and theoretical perspective, spanning molecular, cellular and systems levels of neuroscience.
 Together with experts in systems dynamics, based in the Departments of Engineering Mathematics, Computer Science, the School of Mathematics and the Bristol Robotics Lab, we can provide considerable scope for ground-breaking, integrative research projects.

 A lively community

 Bristol is also a fantastic place to live with a lively neuroscience student community that creates and is involved in several groups and activities.